Trump Jokes Canada Becoming 51st US State a Great Idea - UrduPoint

 Since then, Trump has repeatedly referred to Trudeau in social media posts as the governor of Canada -- a title used by leaders of the 50 US states.

-The jabs may have become more worrying for Canadians since the surprise resignation of Deputy Prime Minister Chrystia Freeland plunged the nation into a political crisis earlier this week.
+The jabs may have become more worrying for Canadians since the resignation of Deputy Prime Minister Chrystia Freeland this week, which spurred calls for Trudeau to quit.

-Former Trudeau advisor Gerry Butts reacted on social media: "Trump is like a boxer working a cut."
+Former Trudeau advisor Gerald Butts reacted on social media: "Trump is like a boxer working a cut."

 Norman Spector, an ex-staffer to former Canadian prime minister and Trump golfing buddy Brian Mulroney, wondered if Trump seriously wanted to annex the United States' northern neighbor.